Hubert Butler: Early life

-Butler was born on 23 October 1900 to George Butler and Harriet Clarke, at the family home of Maiden Hall outside the village of Bennettsbridge in County Kilkenny.
-Butler graduated in 1922 from St John's College, Oxford, where he studied classics.
+Butler was born on 23 October 1900 at the family home of Maiden Hall outside the village of Bennettsbridge in County Kilkenny, son of George Butler (1859–1941), a farmer and High Sheriff of Kilkenny, and Harriet (1867–1939), daughter of Marshall Neville Clarke, of Graiguenoe Park, Holycross, County Tipperary.
+Butler graduated in 1922 from St John's College, Oxford, where, "after a disappointing college career", he graduated with a pass degree in classics.
 After being recruited by Sir Horace Plunkett to work for the Irish County Libraries from graduation until 1926, Butler later travelled extensively in Croatia, Serbia, Bosnia, Macedonia and Montenegro before working with the Quakers in Vienna expediting the escape of Jews after the Anschluss.

 Butler's father, George Butler, was teaching practical agriculture to Gerald Gallagher on the farm at Maiden Hall when Gallagher applied for a position in the British colonial service, where he became the first officer-in-charge of the Phoenix Islands Settlement Scheme, the last colonial expansion of the British Empire.

 Upon the death of George Butler in 1941, Hubert Butler inherited Maiden Hall and returned to live with his family in the house on the banks of the River Nore until his death in 1991.
-His wife, Susan Margaret – usually referred to as Peggy – was sister of the theatre director Tyrone Guthrie and the moving force behind foundation of the Kilkenny Art Gallery Society.
+In 1930, he married Susan Margaret (usually referred to as Peggy), daughter of Thomas Clement Guthrie, of Tunbridge Wells, Kent, and sister of the theatre director Tyrone Guthrie, the moving force behind foundation of the Kilkenny Art Gallery Society.
+They had one daughter.
 Tyrone Guthrie was instrumental in establishing internationally renowned Stratford Theatre in Stratford, Ontario, Canada.
-Today, the Butler homestead remains in the family, with part of it operating as an ongoing business under the tutelage of his granddaughter, Suzanna Crampton, as Zwartbles Ireland.
-Suzanna continues the tradition of her grandfather Hubert, and her godmother Pamela Travers, by practicing ecological farming and writing books and giving public talks.
-She maintains an active Twitter account, ZwartblesIE, documenting the farm and her activities.